0hq/starter_chess_engine/README.md

 # js chess bot

+this is the old js version i built, now ported to Golang for concurrency and speed: https://github.com/0hq/chess-engine-golang

 logic files held in js/rewrite.js and the version i wrote in 4 hours for a competition is js/will.js

 Quiescence search has been removed temporarily so it kind of sucks.